 - A bigger push or pull makes things speed up or slow down more quickly.

 Every kindergartener already knows all these things.
 Especially kindergarteners who have been given lots of free play time exploring objects hands-on.
 They know that they can either push or pull their friends on a wagon.
 They know that the faster they pull, the faster the wagon goes.
 They know that when they crash one toy car into another, it shoves the car out of the way.
 They know that if they want to swing really high, their parent needs to give lots of big strong pushes.
 They know that they can try to slow down their dog by pulling back on the leash.
 They know they can close a door gently or push it hard and fast so it slams closed.
 They know that how well something moves after a push depends on its size, shape, and weight.
 They have plenty of hands-on experience with these ideas.
-When we “teach” these ideas, we’re just helping give them vocabulary, and helping them to notice and define what they already know.
+When we “teach” these ideas, we’re just giving them vocabulary, and helping them to notice and define what they already know.

 The way I structure a science lesson is to first have “discovery time”.
 I put out multiple activities that allow them to experience the science first.
 Then I do the formal teaching of the concept and vocabulary.
 Then, I offer “tinkering time” where they get to explore the idea again, reinforcing the theory they’ve just been taught with the concrete hands-on experience that helps them to understand it and remember it.